Skip to main content

 }

-After making the change, run terraform plan, inspect the output to ensure it looks as you expect, then run terraform apply.
+After making the change, run terraform plan, review the output to confirm it matches your expectations, then execute terraform apply.

 Patcher

-Keeping track of all references to modules and services is a complicated, error prone task.
-To solve this problem, Gruntwork developed Patcher, which shows the version of a module you are using, the latest version available, and the changelog for the module.
+Keeping track of all references to modules and services is complex and prone to errors.
+To simplify this process, Gruntwork developed Patcher.
+Patcher displays the version of a module currently in use, the latest available version, and the corresponding changelog, enabling efficient and accurate updates.